Patrick-Doyne/C/Low Level Management & Programming/IPv4-Progression/README.md

 ### NOTE: Functionality of last program can be layered for a UI experience* (    Coming soon: Spring 2026 :)    )* ###

-*IPv4-List.c*:
+*IPv4-List*:

-     - A template conveying basic understanding of program flow, typeDef, and elementry I/O. Explores creating a basic terminal stdout UI with basic menu options allowing a user to retrieve information through a basic text file.
+     - Contains a template conveying basic understanding of program flow, typeDef, and elementry I/O. Explores creating a basic terminal stdout UI with basic menu options allowing a user to retrieve information through a basic text file.
 This file can contain errors, however, only within limits: {DONT FORGET TO
      UPDATE THIS LATER} it is designed for finding pairs of IPv4 addresses and  aliases, as defined in the shared logic above, and then stored in a user-defined list.
 Offers user an option to sort the list in either Ascending or Decsending order and (2) save a current list to an existing or new file